-The airline with the best average grade is American Airlines with 7.1/10.
+The airline with the best average rating is American Airlines with 7.1/10.

-The average flight time is 5 hours and 57 minutes.More informations
+The average flight time is 5 hours and 57 minutes.More information

 Welcome to this new series of Flight-Reports which is actually a combination of three flights in two different itineraries.
 The first itinerary would only include a transcontinental flight onboard American Airlines 737-8MAX aircraft and the second one would include two flights with British Airways onboard their A380-800 aircraft and their A320 aircraft.

 The first flight of this serie would be this American Airlines transcontinental flight from Washington Reagan to Los Angeles onboard their 737-MAX-8 aircraft in the Main Cabin Extra cabin.
 This would be my first time on any Boeing 737 MAX series aircraft and I have heard many positive and negative feedback about this type of aircraft and now it's time to review it.
 This report would also include a short visit to the Admirals Club in DCA Terminal C.

 Several middle seats in the Main Cabin were empty throughout the flight.

 Due to a schedule change, I had need to head westbound for several days.
 Most airlines had lower fares than usual for this specific date such as Spirit Airlines had a fare of $82 while I booked this ticket.
 I also had cabin baggage and checked baggage so taking an Uber to BWI and paying the extra charge for baggages at Spirit would pay off the difference between NK and AA.
 That's why I decided to fly American for $183 which isn't that bad.
 United had a fare of $167 for the same date but I needed to pay an extra baggage fee.